How Data and Creativity Work Together

 When our gut tells us that something is off, we can return to our One for more information before stretching the rubber band of improvisation even further.
 When a hunch tells us that we’re onto something, we’re free to experiment with as much creativity as we can muster, as long as our work relates back to our One.

 Compared to a purely data-driven approach, creating intentional space for creativity in our work might seem like flying by the seat of our pants, but that’s not really the case.
-With our One to guide us, creativity simply enriches our path to product development, and makes it more interesting, experimental and innovative.
+With our One to guide us, creativity simply enriches our path to creating the impact we want, and makes it more interesting, experimental and innovative.

 Identifying human cravings

 For example, when my team and I were in the process of integrating a commenting feature into a media site.
-The data told us that people were barely using the feature, but it was up to me to interpret that data and determine what exactly was amiss.
+The data told us that people were barely using the feature, but it was up to my team to interpret that data and determine what exactly was amiss.

 In the space of the remaining three beats, I turned to my intuition for further insights and found a possible root of our engagement issue — our commenting area didn’t feel like a community, it felt a group of people who had no relationship to one another.
 We then quickly formed a simple solution.
 To make our commenting feature more inviting and inclusive, we added a new component to the user interface just below the text-input field that said, “Contribute to the community: reply to JohnDoe123.”